“Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”

 Jesus tells us to serve others, and Good Shepherd seeks to serve in various capacities.

 Pittsburgh’s South Hills Nepalese Community - Pittsburgh is a designated location for the U.S. Refugee Resettlement program.
 Ethnic Nepali's have been locating primarily in the South Hills neighborhoods.
 Many of the Nepali children attend Good Shepherd Christian Preschool.
+Good Shepherd is also a location for music and ASL classes for the Nepalese.

 Unity Lutheran Church (Homewood) - Unity provides an after school children's outreach ministry to the community.
-Good Shepherd members have donated their time to this after school program and the church has also provided christimas gifts to kids in the program.
+Good Shepherd members have donated their time to this after school program and the church has also provided Christmas gifts to kids in the program.

 Sonshine Community Ministries - The Sonshine Kitchen began in response to the collapse of the steel industry.
 Good Shepherd members regularly volunteered their time to prepare bags of food at the Kitchen.
 Over the years, what began as a soup kitchen has evolved into a place of hope and relationship building in a community.